-We nailed it to the wall right into the studs, after applying a few dabs of contractors glue to the back of the panels.
+We nailed it to the wall right into the studs after applying a few dabs of contractors glue to the back of the panels.

 I decided to give them a German Schmear finish, and I think it was the right choice.
-I absolutely love how it turned out.
-This technique is something I have never tried before and I winged it all the way.
+I love how it turned out.
+This technique is something I have never tried before, and I winged it all the way.
 I used drywall compound just because that’s what was on hand.

 For the countertop, I chose a butcher block.
 I did the same in the laundry room, and it’s working great.
 The one in the laundry room is made of bamboo, but I could only find them in 5-foot lengths.
 I found only a few 8 foot long options and chose one made of Birchwood as that was the most affordable.

 I sealed it with Varathane Triple Thick One Coat clear finish.
-It’s a flat finish with no shine at all and being water-based, it’s effortless to work with and clean brushes afterwards.
-The first coat raised the woodgrain slightly, and I gave it a very light sanding (just passing over with a sanding block) before applying a second coat.
+It’s a flat finish with no shine at all and being water-based, it’s effortless to work with and clean brushes afterward.
+The first coat raised the woodgrain slightly, and I gave it a light sanding (just passing over with a sanding block) before applying a second coat.
 It is now satin-smooth and feels very durable.

 I built two floating shelves from pine.
-The hidden supports are also made from wood, it required no special hardware.
+The hidden supports are also made from wood, and it required no special hardware.
 I sealed them with the same product I used for the butcher block.
 You read a whole post about the floating shelves here.

 Stephen installed the two pendant lights since electrical work is his area of expertise in all our DIY projects.

 Finally, finishing touches and styling.
-We furnished it with a mini-fridge, a microwave and a coffee maker.
-Coffee mugs, wine glasses and a couple of bowls completed the nook.
+We furnished it with a mini-fridge, a microwave, and a coffee maker.
+Coffee mugs, wine glasses, and a couple of bowls completed the nook.
 All the comfort we wanted, right there!

 - Nail gun